niklas-enns/message-broker/README.md

 # Concepts

 ## Leaderless Replication

-Leaderless replication means, there is no central instance which decides or coordinates the data replication.
-It's much more like a peer-to-peer architecture where all nodes accept incoming data from clients and replicate that data to other nodes.
-This increases the flexibility of a cluster.
-In general, this leads to a lower consistency.
-In this particular case, it sacrifices the consistency of the message _ordering_.
+For better availability, messages are replicated within a cluster.
+In contrast to common implementations, this is not based on a leader node which controls the replication but it is more like a peer-to-peer architecture where all nodes accept messages from clients and replicate them to each other.

 ## Division of Labour
 With replication, messages are copied to all nodes within the cluster.
 But only a single one of these nodes should deliver a message to a client.
 Therefore, some kind of logic is needed to clarify which node should distribute which messages to clients.

-Based on modular hashing, every node is able to determine if it should distribute a message or not.
-For example, in a cluster with three distributor nodes, node N1 will be responsible for distributing all messages whose hashcode mod 3 is equals to zero.
+Based on modular hashing of the message itself, every node is able to determine if it should distribute a message or not.
+For example, in a cluster with three distributor nodes, node N1 will be responsible for distributing all messages whose hashcode mod 3 is equal to zero.
 N2 will distribute all messages whose hashcode mod 3 is equals to one and N3 distributes the messages whose hashcode mod 3 equals two.

-Thus, although all messages are replicated within the cluster, the disjoint distribution to clients prevents multiple delivery of messages.
+Thus, although all messages are replicated within the cluster, the delivery to clients happens only once.

 (Idea: use message length instead of hashCode?)